subsquid/docs/docs/subsquid-network/whitepaper.md

 - Trust-minimized queries: the data can be audited, and all clients can verify the query result
 - Low maintenance cost: the price per query should be negligible

-The Subsquid Network is built to satisfy all the above properties, thanks to its architecture where:
+The SQD Network is built to satisfy all the above properties, thanks to its architecture where:

 - The raw data is uploaded into permanent storage by the data providers, which act as oracles but for "big data"
 - The data is compressed and distributed among the network nodes